michaeladamstrickland/Convexa/SCRAPER_DOCUMENTATION.md

-# LeadFlow AI Scraper Documentation
+# Convexa AI Scraper Documentation

-This document provides a comprehensive overview of the scraping components in the LeadFlow AI system, detailing each file's purpose, functionality, and production readiness.
+This document provides a comprehensive overview of the scraping components in the Convexa AI system, detailing each file's purpose, functionality, and production readiness.

 ## Table of Contents